Thoregon/thoregon.tru4D/doc/spec.md

 Get object models based on bounded context spec: Schema, refs to other Entities, relation objects between entities Provide mirrors for other frameworks like VUE

+## Views

+Make a view on a bounded context public
+- commands
+- events